andhess/ChargeAlgorithms/README.md

 # Trying It Out
 main.py will run all algorithms and return a csv file with some of their performances.
 To get started, just pull in this entire repository into an empty directory.
 I have been running everything on Python 2.7.2 (standard on Macs); not sure how well previous versions are supported.
 When you simulate, you can also get a CSV output on every vehicle and chargePort activity.
 I suggest keeping that off for big simulations as it slows everything down a lot.
+In main.py, you will have to define some components of your simulation: how many simulations to run, across what intervals, and how many to run for an average. main.py will take in an integer, which is the interval of time that vehicles can arrive.

+# More Information
+A full write up on our findings plus a better explanation of this model will be available on a separate website soon.
+In the meantime, please email hess@wustl.edu with any questions.